WJZN: History

-WJZN went on the air February 23, 1932, as WRDO, owned by the Rines family's Congress Square Hotel Company, who also owned WCSH in Portland and WFEA in Manchester, New Hampshire.
+WJZN went on the air on February 23, 1932, as WRDO, owned by the Rines family's Congress Square Hotel Company, who also owned WCSH in Portland and WFEA in Manchester, New Hampshire.

 The Rines family sold WRDO to Ocean Coast Properties, owner of WPOR AM-FM in Portland, for $100,000 in 1974.
 H&R Corporation bought the station for $225,000 in 1977.
 By 1978, WRDO had a middle of the road format and was affiliated with the NBC Radio Network.
 H&R sold WRDO to Sterling Broadcasting Corporation for $260,000 in 1980.
 Sterling changed the station's format to country music in 1981; the format was simulcast with FM sister station WSCL (92.1 FM).
 Augusta-Waterville Broadcasters, controlled by the owners of WGHQ and WBPM in Kingston, New York, bought WRDO and WSCL for $425,000 in 1983.
 By this point, the stations were simulcasting an adult contemporary format; WSCL had also moved to 92.3, and that December changed its call letters to WRDO-FM.

 Augusta-Waterville Broadcasters sold WRDO and WRDO-FM to Marcom for $400,000 in 1986.
 The call letters changed to WMME on March 1, 1987, as the station began simulcasting a contemporary hit radio format with what had become WMME-FM.
 Target Communications sold WMME and WMME-FM to Tri-Group for $1.4 million in 1988.
 Pilot Communications bought the stations for $950,000 in 1993.
 The call letters were changed to WEZW on August 17, 1995, though the station continued to simulcast WMME-FM; it then changed to WLTI on August 30, 1996, before returning to WEZW on September 25.